 Survey suggests that 51% of respondents realised that relocating for a new job may give them more opportunities to explore while 44% wanted to become independent by relocating.
-Thus while employability skills were not developed for many SMART+ trainees as evident from the assessment, but life skills were.
-The "sheep behaviour" where one follows the other without reasoning was still found in the SHI trainees and employees.
+Thus while employability skills were not developed for many SMART+ trainees

 It is recommended that ample cases study analysis be included in the training curriculum to enable the SHI to analyse and handle different situations that each one may face.